sammi4711/foodsweep/README.md

 ---

 This app was created with Rails version 5.2.3 and Ruby version 2.6.3.
 Hosted at HEROKU.
+Run tests with command \$ rspec spec.

 Previous experience with the Rails framework includes: